mariodz95/automation-testing/README.md

 Visual studio can be downloaded here - [Visual studio](https://visualstudio.microsoft.com/downloads/)

-Reporting files are saved in ...\automation-test\bin\Debug\netcoreapp2.2
+Reporting files are saved in folder ...\automation-test\bin\Debug\netcoreapp2.2

 ### Tools used in this project